oracle/odpi/doc/src/public_functions/dpiConn.rst

     **valueLength** [IN] -- the length of the value that is to be set, in bytes.

+.. function:: int dpiConn_setCallTimeout(dpiConn \*conn, uint32_t value)

+    Sets the call timeout (in milliseconds) to be used for round-trips to the database made with this connection.
+A value of 0 means that no timeouts will take place.
+The current value can be acquired using the function :func:`dpiConn_getCallTimeout()`.
+Calls that require a round-trip to the database and take longer than the specified length of time will raise the following exception: "ORA-3136: inbound connection timed out".

+    The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

+    **conn** [IN] -- a reference to the connection on which the current call timeout is to be set.
+If the reference is NULL or invalid an error is returned.

+    **value** [IN] -- the value to use (in milliseconds) for round-trips to the database made with this connection.
+A value of 0 means that no timeouts will take place.

 .. function:: int dpiConn_setClientIdentifier(dpiConn \*conn, \